 The FiT exemption is even less certain.
 Government has been in discussion with the European Commission for approval of the State Aid case for this exemption – already received for the other two exemptions.
 However, there is no sign of that happening anytime soon, and the fact that Government has yet to decide what happens to the FIT scheme after 2019 (when the current FiT Tariffs end) may even be holding up proceedings.

-Well if you think you might qualify as an EII it would be worth getting in contact with the Department of Business, Energy and Industrial Strategy (BEIS) now to find out.
+Well if you think you might qualify as an EII it would be worth getting in contact with the Department for Energy Security and Net Zero (DESNZ) now to find out.
 For guidance and more information you can read their publication on their draft guidance on the CfD exemption.

 If you are not an EII, as most businesses won’t be, then make sure you ask your supplier about how they are factoring in the costs of the scheme into your prices.
 Find out if you qualify, and view guidance on applying.